 Monday, January 11, 2010

 One thing to think about when considering such a posit is the nature of what it means to be a covenant person of God.
-If one takes a look at the idea of Ancient Israel and their orientation to their own cultural paradigms, one thing begins to become evident in the way they viewed the manifestation of holiness in the world.
-This is the idea of different spheres of holiness that are concentrated in the most holy and are then espoused to less holy concentric areas as one moves further away from the center or most holy sphere.
+If one takes a look at the idea of Ancient Israel and their orientation to their own cultural paradigms, one thing is evident in the way they viewed the manifestation of holiness in the world.
+This is the idea of different spheres of holiness that are concentrated in the most holy and are then espoused, concentrically, to less holy areas as one moves further away from the center spheres.
 In this, one sees that “[t]aken together the results seem to suggest that spiritual life occurred [for Ancient Israel] in three concentric spheres.”[1]
-This, of course, is found in the idea of the tabernacle and its interplay with both Israel as a people and the world.
-The Tabernacle is, of course, that most holy place, but beyond this it gives way to the next but less prominently holy place in the camp of Israel.
-After the camp of Israel, by this model, the concentric spheres lead away from the tabernacle to the ultimately destitute nations and land outside the camp in the wilderness, into chaos.
+This, of course, is found in the interplay between the Tabernacle/Temple and both Israel as a people and the world more generally.
+So, for example, the Tabernacle/Temple is, of course, that highest of holy places, with the holy of holies espousing even greater significance, but beyond this there is the next but less prominently holy place in the camp of Israel.
+After the camp of Israel, by this model, the concentric spheres lead away from the tabernacle to the ultimately destitute nations and land outside the camp in the wilderness, and into chaos.
+It is easy to see that the divine Presence, according to the beliefs of ancient Israel, becomes ever diminished the further one journeys through these concentric spheres.[2]

-It is easy to see that Divine presence becomes less and less the further one journeys through these concentric spheres.[2]
-This type of structure gives heir to Israelite identity as a covenant community.
-Here, one might argue that any spiritual factors aside, this type of existent worldview has a pronounced psychological stance on the orientation of the self, in the Subject of an Israelite, to Yahweh and that realm of holiness.
-When God proclaims Israel a nationhood of priests, He ultimately shapes them as that people bound within the confines of not only national boundaries but much more psychical boundaries as related to their actual orientation to Him.[3]
-While sin was definitely present and accounted for in the Atonement sacrifices in Ancient Israel and while the full extent to which God’s manifested presence is found in the holiness of the tabernacle, the nation of Israel, through the theocracy of God, found itself as that identifiable intermediary between chaos and the divine.
+This type of cultural structure, obviously, is at the heart of the ancient Israelites' identity as a covenant community.
+Here, one might argue that any spiritual factors aside, this type of existential worldview has a pronounced psychological affect on the orientation of the self, in the subjective view of an Israelite, to Yahweh and His realm of holiness.
+When God proclaims Israel a nationhood of priests, He ultimately shapes them as that people bound within the confines of not only national boundaries but much more psychological and cultural boundaries as related to their actual orientation to Him through His Presence at the Tabernacle/Temple.[3]
+Therefore, when Yahweh declares that the entire nation of Israel are priests, His intention is to create a bridge between the aforementioned spheres of holiness in order to allow the turbid and less holy nations of the world an entry point to His Presence; Israel was meant to be that servant who would administer access to a relationship with the one true God.
+However, because ancient Israel was placed at the crux between dwelling in the shadow of the Presence of God and yet still drenched by the curse of interminable sin, she, through the theocracy of God, found herself as that identifiable intermediary between chaos and the divine.

 The idea of God reaching out to the world through a human intermediary was not simply started with the rise of Ancient Israel, in the biblical tradition, but one might argue that this is an idea that was set out and expounded through the very moment of first creation in Adam.
 Scholar Richard Hess takes this idea up when he speaks of Adam’s likeness to God by saying: